drotek/Doc-RTK/rtkmodules/dromodules.md

 The XXL RTK module is made to provide the most reliable base module possible.
 Featuring a **Tallysman TW3742 active antenna**, it is the best module to provide your system with an accurate and powerful base module.
 It has integrated **rechargeable batteries** so it can be used as stand alone module without an external power supply, and a built-in jack connector to recharge these batteries.
 Meant to be used as a base module, it can be easily put onto a **tripod** thanks to it's **threaded hole** underneath the case, in order to raise it up, have a stable base and allow clean transportation on the field.

 #### Features:

-* 1 MicroUSB connector
+* 1 Micro USB port
-* 1 JST-GH 6 pin connector
+* 1 JST-GH 6pin connector
 * 1 Jack connector
 * 1 active [Tallysman TW3740](http://www.tallysman.com/index.php/gnss/products/antennas-gpsbeidougalileoglonass/tw3740-tw3742/) antenna
+* Threaded hole size: 1/4" / 20 mm
+* Power supply: USB or batteries or Jack connector (12v)
+* Batteries charging: Jack connector
+* Size (Lxlxh): 106 x 106 x 85±2 mm
+* Weight: 363g

 [Product page available here](https://store.drotek.com/gps/887-xxl-rtk-gps-neo-m8p-2-8944595119797.html).